CINPLA/exdir/README.md

 The above structure shows that the `example.exdir` file is simply a folder in the file system, but when read by an exdir parser, it appears as a `File`.
 The `File` is the root object of any structure.
-The metadata of the `File` is stored in a file named meta.yml.
+The metadata of the `File` is stored in a file named meta.yaml.
 This is internal to exdir.
-Attributes of the `File` is stored in a file named attributes.yml.
+Attributes of the `File` is stored in a file named attributes.yaml.
 This is optional.

 Below the file, multiple objects may appear, among them `Dataset`s and `Group`s.
 Both `Dataset`s and `Group`s are stored as folders in the file system.
-Both have their metadata stored in files named meta.yml.
+Both have their metadata stored in files named meta.yaml.
 These are not visible as files within the exdir format, but appear simply as the metadata for the `Dataset`s and `Group`s.

-The data within a dataset is stored in a file named data.npy (1D or 2D) or data.npz (3D).
 If there is any additional data assosciated with the dataset, it may (optionally) be stored in a folder named `raw`.
 This differs from HDF5, but allows storing raw data from experiments (such as TIFF images from an external microscopy system) locally with the data converted to the NumPy format.

 ## Goals and benefits ##